Alex Ferguson: World champions and further league titles

-Although the team had a slow start to the 2008–09 season, United won the Premier League with a game to spare, making Ferguson the first manager in the history of English football to win the top division three times consecutively, on two separate occasions.
+Although the team had a slow start to the 2008–09 season, United won the Premier League, edging out challengers Liverpool with a game to spare, making Ferguson the first manager in the history of English football to win the top division three times consecutively, on two separate occasions.
 Ferguson had now won 11 league titles at Manchester United, and the 2008–09 season title success put them level with Liverpool as league champions on a record 18 occasions in total.
 They also won the League Cup on penalties after a goalless draw in the final against Tottenham, after becoming the first British club to win the FIFA Club World Cup in December 2008.
+They contested the Champions League final against Barcelona on 27 May 2009 but lost 2–0, thus failed to defend the trophy.